Seeing Paris On The Cheap

 Be prepared to do some walking in Métro stations, especially if you transfer.
 Transfers are free and can be made wherever lines cross, provided you do so within 1.5 hours.
 When you are looking for the right platform, follow the signs by the color of the line, the line number and the line end destination.
 When you transfer, follow the colored line number and end-of-the-line stop to find your next train, or look for signs that lead to your next line.
 At the destination look for the blue-and-white sortie signs pointing you to the exit.
 After you exit the system, dispose of the used ticket.

 The Paris Metro is a blend of a number of lines with different ages.There are three types of trains with three types of door mechanisms.
 The newer trains have automatic opening and closing doors.
 Another type has a green button when pressed opens the doors.
 The third has a handle, which you pull up and the door will open.

-Upon leaving a train look for signs for your next line and the direction you need to go on the platform, looking for the line color, the line number and the end destination of the line.
+Upon leaving a train look for signs for your next line and the direction you need to go on the platform, and look for the line color, the line number and the end destination of the line.
 Also look for your exit and note if it has a number.
-As you walk through the station it helps to follow the number, rather than names.
+As you walk through the station it helps to follow the numbers, rather than names.

 Leaving The System

 If the station has only one exit simply follow the SORTIE signs.
 Otherwise follow the SORTIE, exit signs to the right exit.
 On leaving you will find steel doors, there are two types; automatic and manual.
 You either push the doors open or you stand on a sensor pad and the doors will automatically open.
 In the larger and newly renovated stations there are turnstiles where you simply walk through.

 There is also an APP for the Paris Transit System (the android app is HERE) for Apple and Android but thus far they reviews aren’t good.